Previous tools: Microsoft Excel

 Johnathon Grammer, Director of Quality at Rogers-O’Brien

-One of the biggest benefits of using Bridgit Bench has been the ripple effect it caused by having accurate data in workforce meetings.
+Another benefit Bridgit Bench has provided is the ripple effect of having accurate data in workforce meetings.
 Johnathon Grammer explains:

 “It was the same meeting we had before when it was Excel spreadsheets.
-What has changed is, it was always an hour meeting, it was always once a week, and they used to spend the entire hour trying to figure out that Excel spreadsheet and place those what-if scenarios with limited insight.
-Now they’re able to spend about 15 minutes going through the “what-if” scenario, and then they spend about 45 minutes talking about the existing projects, issues, and needs.
-It’s bought us back 45 minutes with some very expensive resources.
+What has changed is that it was always an hour meeting, always once a week, and they used to spend the entire hour trying to figure out that Excel spreadsheet and place those what-if scenarios with limited insight.
+Now, they can spend about 15 minutes going through the “what-if” scenario and then 45 minutes talking about the existing projects, issues, and needs.
+It’s given us back 45 minutes with some very expensive resources.

 Because of effective planning, we can probably get a few more projects than we typically would’ve because it’s a huge risk when resources are your biggest limitation.
-You typically don’t place some of those bets because you get worried, you get scared about what that looks like.
-But we can make those bets now because in workforce planning meetings they’re covering much of the topics they should have been covering when they weren’t able to.”
+You typically don’t place some of those bets because you get worried; you get scared about what that looks like.
+But we can make those bets now because in workforce planning meetings, they’re covering much of the topics they should have been covering when they couldn’t.”

 “Bridgit Bench gets down to understanding, organizing, and optimizing your workforce.
-If you’re not using it, you might be leaving money on the table, or unintendedly leaving it on the bench.”
+If you’re not using it, you might be leaving money on the table.”

 Todd Wynne, Chief Innovation Officer at Rogers-O’Brien

 How has Bridgit Bench been received across the organization?
-Wynne put it simply.
-“I’m never going back.
+Wynne said, “I’m never going back.
 I go into Bridgit Bench every single day”.

 Workforce intelligence for construction.